ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

 #pagebreak()
 = Operation
 == Normal Operation
 The OpenArcade controller is designed with the intention to provide users a modular and accessible gaming interface that removes some of the physical constraints present in traditional controllers.
-The design allows for users to be able to place the modules in any way they like, as long as it is within a reasonable range for BLE connection.
+The design allows for users to place the modules in any way they like, as long as it is within a reasonable range for BLE connection.

 During normal operation, the parent will load up a state mapping configuration (if it differs from the default), and establish a connection with the host device, which will relay the HID information of the user when an operating mode is selected.
 The parent module will be continuously scanning for child modules.
 Child modules will be seamlessly connected to the parent upon activation.